-Course unit (module) title Code
+Course unit (module) tit Code

 EU ENERGY LAW

-Lecture r(s) Departm 1.7
+Lecturer(s) Department(s)

+Vilnius University Faculty of L aw Department of Public Law
-Coordinator: assist. dr. Karolis Gudas Other(s): - S Vilnius University, Faculty of Law, Department of Public Law Saulėtekio av.
-9, Building 1, LT-10222, Vilnius, 405 room,

-p phone (8 5) 2366175, e-mail: vtkatedra@tf.vu.lt
+Coordinator: assist. dr. Karolis Gudas Other(s):

+Vilnius University, Faculty of Law, Department of Public Law Saulėtekio av.
+9, Building 1, LT-10222, Vilnius, 405 room, phone (8 5) 2366175, e-mail: vtkatedra@tf.vu.lt

-Study Type of the course unit (module)
+Study cycleType of the course unit (module)SecondOptional

-Second Optional

-Mode of delivery Course unit delivery period Language(s) of instruction

-Face-to-face 2 (spring g) semester English
+Mode of delivery Course unit delivery period Language(s) of instruction Face-to-face 8 (spring) semester English

-Requiremen ts for students
+Requirements for students

-Pre-requisites: - Co-requisites (if any): -
+Pre-requisites: none Co-requisites (if any): none

--

-Number of credits allocated Total s tudent's workload Contact hours Self-study hours

-5 133 32 101
+Number of credits allocated Total student's workload Contact hours Self-study hours 5 133 32 101

-Purpose of the course unit (module): programme competences to be developed

-The course aims at providing profound knowledge on the rules and regulations governing the energy sector in the

-European Union, including th e develop ment of abilities to systemically analyse legal norr ns, to apply them in practical

-European Union, including the development of abilities to systemically analyse legal norms, to apply them in practical situations, as well as to specify main problematic issues of the sector and examine the relevant case-law.
+Purpose of the course unit (module): programme competences to be developed The course aims at providing profound knowledge on the rules and regulations governing the energy sector in the European Union, including the development of abilities to systemically analyse legal norms, to apply them in practical situations, as well as to specify main problematic issues of the sector and examine the relevant case-law.
 Communication skills are developed.

-Learning outcomes of the course unit (module) Teaching and learning methods Assessment methods Students will be able to explain the organization of the energy sector, and the rules governing it at EU level.
-Students will be able to independently identify and systemically analyse key problems in the energy sector on the basis of scholarly debate and EU case-law.
-Lectures and seminars (interactive teaching method including group discussions, case analysis, comparative assessment and systemic analysis of legal norms), individual work (search of information, analysis of the relevant legal framework, policy and case-law, reading of academic literature) Students will be to thoroughly explain and systemically interpret the legal sources of the energy sector, as well as to apply relevant rules and regulations in support of their legal decisions.
-Lectures and seminars (interactive teaching method including group discussions, case analysis, comparative assessment and systemic analysis of legal norms, paper in written), individual work (search of information, analysis of the relevant legal framework, policy and case-law, reading of academic literature) Assessment of Students will be able to argue their position in written or orally, support their arguments by relevant case-law, and convey their ideas in a critical and reasonable manner.
-Lectures and seminars (interactive teaching method including group discussions, case analysis, comparative assessment and systemic analysis of legal norms, paper in written and it's oral presentations), individual work (search of information, analysis of the relevant legal framework, policy and case-law, reading of academic literature) paper, written final examination Students will be able to enhance acquired knowledge and abilities independently, inter alia, to use legal information data bases and other sources, to select relevant theoretical and practical material, and to substantiate their own conclusions by the achievements of jurisprudence.
-Individual work (search of information, analysis of the relevant legal framework, policy and case-law, reading of academic literature)
+Learning outcomes of the course unit (module) • Leaching and learning meinons Students will be able to explain the organization of the energy sector, and the rules governing it at EU level.
+Lectures and seminars (interactive teaching method including group discussions, case analysis, comparative assessment and systemic analysis of legal norms), individual work (search of information, analysis of the relevant legal framework, policy and case-law, reading of academic literature).
+Assessment of paper, written final examination (open questions).
+Students will be able to independently identify and systemically analyse key problems in the energy sector on the basis of scholarly debate and EU case- law.
+Lectures and seminars (interactive teaching method including group discussions, case analysis, comparative assessment and systemic analysis of legal norms), individual work (search of information, analysis of the relevant legal framework, policy and case-law, reading of academic literature).
+Assessment of paper, written final examination (open questions).
+Students will be to thoroughly explain and systemically interpret the legal sources of the energy sector, as well as to apply relevant rules and regulations in support of their legal decisions.
+Lectures and seminars (interactive teaching method including group discussions, case analysis, comparative assessment and systemic analysis of legal norms, paper in written), individual work (search of information, analysis of the relevant legal framework, policy and case-law, reading of academic literature).
+Assessment of paper, written final examination (open questions).
+Students will be able to argue their position in written or orally, support their arguments by relevant case-law, and convey their ideas in a critical and reasonable manner.
+Lectures and seminars (interactive teaching method including group discussions, case analysis, comparative assessment and systemic analysis of legal norms, paper in written and it's oral presentations), individual work (search of information, analysis of the relevant legal framework, policy and case-law, reading of academic literature).
+Assessment of paper, written final examination (open questions).
+Students will be able to enhance acquired knowledge and abilities independently, inter alia , to use legal information data bases and other sources, to select relevant theoretical and Individual work (search of information, analysis of the relevant legal framework, policy and case-law, reading of academic literature).
+Assessment of paper, written final examination (open questions).